 SECTION 4.
-NO ADDITIONAL COMPENSATION WITHOUT PERMISSION OF SE-LECTMEN
+NO ADDITIONAL COMPENSATION WITHOUT PERMISSION OF SELECT BOARD

-No town officer and no salaried employee of the town or any agent of any such officer or employee, shall receive any compensation or commission for work done by him for the town, except his official salary, and fees allowed by law, without the permission of the Selectmen expressed in a vote which shall appear on their records with the reason therefore.
+No town officer and no salaried employee of the town or any agent of any such officer or employee, shall receive any compensation or commission for work done by him for the town, except his official salary, and fees allowed by law, without the permission of the Select Board expressed in a vote which shall appear on their records with the reason therefore.

 Section 5.
-Money Received Reported to Selectmen and Published
+Money Received Reported to Select Board and Published

-All money received by any town officers or committees, or any person acting for or on behalf of the town, shall upon receipt thereof be paid as provided by the statutes of the Commonwealth; but in all cases, the money so received shall be reported to the Board of Selectmen, who shall publish the same in the Annual Town Report.
+All money received by any town officers or committees, or any person acting for or on behalf of the town, shall upon receipt thereof be paid as provided by the statutes of the Commonwealth; but in all cases, the money so received shall be reported to the Select Board, who shall publish the same in the Annual Town Report.